mjcs-95/SnakeGame/README.md

 # SnakeGame
 The classic Snake, done in Java.

+Coding this I learnt to use keybindings in Java instead of keylisteners

 # Controls
 The code use the arrow keys of the keyboard to change direction.